BSR-Server/FlexiblePCB/README.md

 **commandChunkSaveState**

-Manages chunks for save-stating by command `/chunksavestate`.
+Manages list of chunks for save-stating by command `/chunksavestate`.

 ### Bugfix